Is a Lease Buyout Right For You?

 When your lease is over, you could drop the car off with the dealer, sign a few papers, and walk away.
 But have you considered what comes next?
 You could get another lease vehicle or purchase a new or used car.
 But what if you really like your car?
 Have you considered buying out your current lease?
-With market conditions changing and inventory become more scarce since you signed the lease, you could turn the hidden value in your vehicle into real savings by financing the balance of your buy out with us!
+With market conditions changing and inventory become more and more scarce since you signed the lease, you could turn the hidden value in your vehicle into real savings by financing the balance of your buy out with us!

 Doing a bit of research and running the numbers can help you make a more informed decision when it comes time.
 If you love your car, buying out the lease may seem attractive.
 However, it may not make financial sense if the numbers don’t work within your budget.
 When deciding whether to buy out your lease, you should review a number of things such as: